 Performance of the managed futures strategy

-Overall, the performance of the managed futures were overall not correlated from equity returns, but volatile nature(Credit Suisse, 2022).
-To capture the performance of the global macro strategy, we use the Credit Suisse hedge fund strategy index.
-To establish a comparison between the performance of the global equity market and the managed futures strategy, we examine the rebased performance of the Credit Suisse managed futures index with respect to the MSCI All-World Index.
-Over a period from 2002 to 2022, the managed futures strategy index managed to generate an annualised return of 3.98% with an annualised volatility of 10.40%, leading to a Sharpe ratio of 0.077.
-Over the same period, the Credit Suisse Hedge Fund Index managed to generate an annualised return of 5.18% with an annualised volatility of 5.53%, leading to a Sharpe ratio of 0.208.
-The managed futures strategy had a negative correlation with the global equity index, just about -0.02 overall across the data analysed.
+Over a period from 2002 to 2022, the managed futures strategy index managed to generate an annualized return of 3.98% with an annualized volatility of 10.40%, leading to a Sharpe ratio of 0.077.
+Over the same period, the Credit Suisse Hedge Fund Index managed to generate an annualized return of 5.18% with an annualized volatility of 5.53%, leading to a Sharpe ratio of 0.208.
+The managed futures strategy had a negative correlation with the global equity index, just about -0.02 overall across the data analyzed.
 The results are in line with the idea of global diversification and decorrelation of returns derived of the managed futures strategy from global equity returns.

 Source: computation by the author (Data: Bloomberg)